Meningitis: Lumbar puncture

 A lumbar puncture is done by positioning the person, usually lying on the side, applying local anesthetic, and inserting a needle into the dural sac (a sac around the spinal cord) to collect cerebrospinal fluid (CSF).
 When this has been achieved, the "opening pressure" of the CSF is measured using a manometer.
 The pressure is normally between 6 and 18 cm water (cmH_{2}O); in bacterial meningitis the pressure is usually elevated.
 In cryptococcal meningitis, intracranial pressure is markedly elevated.
 The initial appearance of the fluid may prove an indication of the nature of the infection: cloudy CSF indicates higher levels of protein, white and red blood cells and/or bacteria, and therefore may suggest bacterial meningitis.

 The CSF sample is examined for presence and types of white blood cells, red blood cells, protein content and glucose level.
-Gram staining of the sample may demonstrate bacteria in bacterial meningitis, but absence of bacteria does not exclude bacterial meningitis as they are only seen in 60% of cases; this figure is reduced by a further 20% if antibiotics were administered before the sample was taken.
-Gram staining is also less reliable in particular infections such as listeriosis.
+Gram staining of the sample may demonstrate bacteria in bacterial meningitis, but absence of bacteria does not exclude bacterial meningitis as they are only seen in 60% of cases; this figure goes down by a further 20% if antibiotics were administered before the sample was taken.
+Gram staining is also less reliable, in particular, for infections such as listeriosis.
 Microbiological culture of the sample is more sensitive (it identifies the organism in 70–85% of cases), but results can take up to 48 hours to become available.
 The type of white blood cell predominantly present (see table) indicates whether meningitis is bacterial (usually neutrophil-predominant) or viral (usually lymphocyte-predominant), although at the beginning of the disease, this is not always a reliable indicator.
 Less commonly, eosinophils predominate, suggesting parasitic or fungal etiology, among others.

 The concentration of glucose in CSF is normally above 40% of that in blood.
 In bacterial meningitis, it is typically lower; the CSF glucose level is therefore divided by the blood glucose (CSF glucose to serum glucose ratio).
-A ratio ≤0.4 is indicative of bacterial meningitis; in the newborn, glucose levels in CSF are normally higher, and a ratio below 0.6 (60%) is therefore considered abnormal.
+A ratio ≤0.4 is indicative of bacterial meningitis; in the newborn, CSF glucose levels are normally higher, and a ratio below 0.6 (60%) is therefore considered abnormal.
 High levels of lactate in CSF indicate a higher likelihood of bacterial meningitis, as does a higher white blood cell count.
 If lactate levels are less than 35 mg/dl and the person has not previously received antibiotics, then this may rule out bacterial meningitis.